-UK law requires children to wear a seat belt after they are 12 or taller than 135cm.
+UK seat belt law requires children to wear a car safety belt once they reach 12 or grow taller than 135cm.
 But, until one of those occur, the choice of child car seat gets based on their height or weight.

 Several other factors govern baby car seat laws.
 They include the type of vehicle used and whether it functions as a minibus or a licensed taxi.

 A child's weight often determines the best type of car seat or child restraint to use.
 RoSPA research shows young children are more vulnerable in vehicle collisions than adults.